sophiarora/CreditCardViz/README.md

 ## Play the app
 To play with the app clone this repo and run the following command line within the folder.
+Using methods mention in this [wonderful blog](http://ericstrong.org/running-a-bokeh-server-on-heroku-part-2/).
+Click to [HERE HERE HERE](https://creditcardviz.herokuapp.com/creditcardvizapp) to view :)
 ```
 bokeh serve --show creditcardvizapp.py
 ```